tommyxu/curator-service-api-client/README.md

 * Protect your investment to re-use your *Retrofit* Java interface definition.
 You can easily remove this project off your dependencies when you decide to use *Retrofit* only, hope not.
 * Support fixed list of server urls in testing if ZooKeeper environment is not passed in.
 * Loosen *Retrofit* standard.
 Both `Call<T>` and `T` are supported as return type.
+* (Optional) A simple service instance registration helper for a common web application to register itself.

 ## Usage